Major update 13th January 2022

 and lowland areas of Southern Mexico and Guatemala (by 500 BCE).

-What about if the writing did originate in ancient Sumer but before that date?
+What about if the writing originated in ancient Sumer but was before that date?

-The earliest writings could have all disintegrated or they just haven’t been found yet.
+The earliest writings could have all disintegrated or just haven’t been found yet.

 Humans had been speaking for a couple hundred thousand years before they got the inspiration or nerve to mark their ideas down for posterity.

-‘How Writing Changed the World’ by Heather Whipps [iii]
+‘How Writing Changed the World’ by Heather Whipps 5

 But when a Mesopotamian people called the Sumerians finally did scratch out a few bookkeeping symbols on clay tablets 5,000 years ago, they unknowingly started a whole new era in history we call, well … history.